Supporting UK mature students applying for undergraduate study at Cambridge

 The Residential Programme

-- Panel session with current students
+- Q&A panel session with current students

 - Study skills sessions